gaboth22/find_my_course/readme.md

 #How to use?

 The script will ask you for your Gatorlink account, your password, the term you’re trying to register for and the course code (e.g ENC1102), it will also ask you for you cell phone number and your carrier given like (354-543-1234,att).
-And the supported carries as of now are att, tmobile, verizon, metropcs and sprint (I have only tested att and tmobile).
-Adding more carriers is not hard, so may someone can?
+And the supported carriers as of now are att, tmobile, verizon, metropcs and sprint (I have only tested att and tmobile).
+Adding more carriers is not hard, so maybe someone can?